-When J. Michael Price II, a criminal defense attorney and managing partner at Milner Finn Price in Dallas, got his concealed carry license years ago, it wasn’t legal to have a firearm in your car without one.
+When J. Michael Price II, a criminal defense attorney and managing partner at Milner Finn Price in Dallas, got his concealed carry license years ago, Texas law said it wasn’t legal to have a firearm in your motor vehicle without one.

 “Now, as long as you’re legally able to own and possess a firearm, you can legally have it in your car—as long as you’re not committing any other crime,” he says.
 “Traffic tickets, speeding tickets—those don’t count.”

 In January 2016, state laws continued to change, as anyone with a concealed handgun license is now legally allowed to carry their gun openly.
 Yet, “All the same restrictions still apply,” Price says.
 “It’s not like you can just now openly carry anywhere.”